 The Indians (Chetcoes) have agreed to remove to the reserve & are now being collected for that purpose the last of the month has been agreed upon by the parties as the time of leaving (for Tichner).
 I will by the 20th of this month send a detachment of troops from this post as an escort & to prevent the escape of any of them on the way.

-The Indians (on Umpqua Reservation) built their own houses- no expense to the department- The Indians are now subsisting themselves & if it any… kin of the Chetco’s are in the Klamath Reserve (at the Klamath Estuary) & I sent an order to Tichnor to get them from the Agent in charge & bring them with their people- a few are now in Illinois Valley.
+The Indians (on Umpqua Reservation) built their own houses- no expense to the department- The Indians are now subsisting themselves & if it any… kin of the Chetco’s are in the Klamath Reserve (at the Klamath Estuary) [referring to the removal of the Tolowas to the Klamath River Reservation] & I sent an order to Tichnor to get them from the Agent in charge & bring them with their people- a few are now in Illinois Valley.
 Capt.
 Tichnor is in pursuit of them.
 Mr. Flannagan says they all expressed a willingness to come to the reserve- I apprehend no difficulty in removing the whole of them in a few weeks.

 E.P.
 Drew (to Nesmith)